 Start North East has been based at Tees Rowing Club since 2006, and over the past 7 years has produced a number of top international athletes for the GB Rowing Team, the most successful of these being Kat Copeland, winning Olympic Gold at London 2012.

 The Start group is a select group of athletes who have met anthropometric, physiological and psychological parameters required in top level performers.
 They range in age from 14 to 25 years.
 GB Rowing employs a full time professional coach based at the club in order to turn the future potential into international standard rowers.
 The group trains 2 or 3 times a day, 6 days a week with training including rowing on the water, the ergo and strength training in the gym.

 If you have had a break from rowing then Tees would love to see you return to the sport as a member of our club.
-We have a number of groups catering for all abilities - to find out more, please contact the Captain, who will put in you in touch with the relevant squad representative.
+We have a number of groups catering for all abilities - to find out more, please click here to contact the Captain, who will put in you in touch with the relevant squad representative.